Aim of this guidance

 4. After offer

-- Ask for a self-disclosure from those you wish to offer a position to.
+- You may decide to ask for self-disclosure from those you wish to offer a position to.

 - Be sure to ask for the right level of information.
-Provide a copy of your policy.
 Make sure it’s clear what level of criminal record check will be undertaken for the role, and make it simple for applicants to answer questions about criminal records.

 - This is where you make an assessment of their criminal record.

-- The information may be very old, minor or irrelevant, and so you may be able to continue as normal.
+- The information may be old, minor or irrelevant so further assessment may not be necessary

-- If you have concerns, gather more information (including by holding a ‘disclosure discussion’ with the applicant) and make an informed decision.
+- If you have concerns, gather more information from the applicant and make an informed decision.

 - There is more information about our principles of fair chance recruitment